sumanstats/rakudo/README.md

 It also includes [Pandoc](https://pandoc.org/index.html) for reproducible research.

+To run an image interactively, the command is:

+`docker run -it sumankhanal/rakudo:latest bash`.

 To build a raku module like  `Sum::Doc ` type the following commands in the terminal of container of this image: